ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 * REQ27: Specify the format of newly-generated individual keying material for group members, or of the information to derive it, and corresponding CBOR label: not applicable.

-* REQ28: Specify which CBOR tag is used for identifying the semantics of binary scopes, or register a new CBOR tag if a suitable one does not exist already: see {{as-response}} and {{content_format}} of this document.
+* REQ28: Specify which CBOR tag is used for identifying the semantics of binary scopes, or register a new CBOR tag if a suitable one does not exist already: see {{as-response}} and {{content_formats}} of this document.

 * REQ29: Categorize newly defined parameters according to the same criteria of {{Section 8 of I-D.ietf-ace-key-groupcomm}}: a Publisher Client MUST support 'group\_SenderId' in 'key'; see {{join-response}}.